Channels

 Supported features

-Text messages Photo attachments Voice messages (OGG) Typing indicators Message editing Message deletion HTML formatting Sender allowlist
+Text messages Photo attachments Voice messages (OGG) Video attachments Audio attachments Animation (GIF) handling Typing indicators Message editing Progressive streaming (stream=true) Message deletion HTML formatting Group chat support Inline keyboard buttons Reply threading Mention-only group filtering Sender allowlist DM policy (pairing)

 🎮Discord